pavelt224/final-project/README.md

 3. What is the association between opening stock prices based on volume?
 4. What is the association between closing stock prices on volume?

+## Technologies Used
+### Data Cleaning and Analysis
+Pandas will be used to clean the data and perform an exploratory analysis.
+Further analysis will be completed using Python.

+### Database Storage
+Mongo is the database we intend to use, and we will integrate Flask to display the data.

+### Machine Learning
+SciKitLearn is the ML library we'll be using to create a classifier.
+Our training and testing setup is 90/10.

+### Dashboard
+In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.

 ## Communication Protocols
 - Team members will communicate using the #final-project Slack channel.
 - Team members will meet at least 1x per week.